 A pipeline contains references to all the blocks of code you want to run, charts for visualizing data, and organizes the dependency between each block of code.

-Each pipeline is represented by a YAML file.
-Here is an example.
+Each pipeline is represented by a YAML file (here’s an example) in the

 There are 5 types of blocks.

 For more information, please see the documentation on blocks